 List of content you will read in this article:

 The Remote Desktop Protocol is one of the most useful tools built into Microsoft systems.
 It allows you to control a remote machine as if it were straight ahead.
 There are, however, some warnings you need to keep in mind.
 One such thing is the inability to use keyboard shortcuts by default.
 Although seemingly unimportant, Windows power users will notice the difference immediately.
-Through this article, you will also learn how to send CTRL ALT Delete on remote desktop and how someone can use CTRL+ALT+Del in a remote desktop connection.
+Through this article, you will also learn how to send CTRL+ALT+DELETE on a remote desktop and how someone can use CTRL+ALT+DEL in a remote desktop connection.
+Luckily, this setting can be changed when establishing a connection.
+If you wish to keep this setting unchanged, there are also several other methods that can be used to replace the famous CTRL+ALT+DELETE key combo.

 Why use CTRL+ALT+DELETE keyboard shortcut?

-Along with CTLR+C and CTRL+V for copy and paste, CTRL+ALT+DELETE is one of the popular keyboard shortcuts a new Windows user learns.
+Along with CTRL+C and CTRL+V for copy and paste, CTRL+ALT+DELETE is one of the popular keyboard shortcuts a new Windows user learns.
 The main use for it is to open the Task Manager, from which you can terminate and restart tasks & services that are not responding, as well as see the resource usage of your machine and edit what applications are run on startup.

 However, there are other important uses for this shortcut.
 The menu it opens also contains options for you to lock the computer (i.e. if you have a password set), switch the user account and sign out of the current user.
 At the bottom right, you could also change the network you are connected to, access the Accessibility options, put your computer to sleep, shut it down, or restart it.
 With all these features available at the click of a few keys, it can be seen that this is one of the most powerful keyboard shortcuts.